Your Future

 Competent and Experienced Representation at Shorstein & Lee

-At the Law Office of Shorstein & Lee, Alyssa Shorstein and Sung Lee have over 30 years of combined experience representing residents of Northeast Florida in a wide range of criminal and civil matters.
+At the Law Office of Shorstein & Lee, Alyssa Shorstein and Sung Lee have over 40 years of combined experience representing residents of Northeast Florida in a wide range of criminal and civil matters.
 At our office, every case is handled by Mrs. Shorstein or Mr. Lee, as opposed to many other firms that hand cases to an associate.
 You are paying for our experience and our relationships, and that is what you will get.
-Whether you need a St. Augustine criminal lawyer or assistance with a family, bankruptcy, or trusts and estates matter, we have the skills, knowledge, and local connections to provide the quality representation that you deserve.
+Whether you need a St. Augustine criminal lawyer or assistance with a family law, estate plan or probate matter, we have the skills, knowledge, and local connections to provide the quality representation that you deserve.

 We understand that every case is different.
 When you first contact us, we will take the time to ask you the important questions so that we come up with the right approach to handling your case.
 We know that you are calling us because you or a loved one is in need of assistance, and there are many questions that you need answered.
 Both of us have many years of courtroom experience, and we are confident that we will be able to competently determine how to handle your case.